Fantasia Festival 2021 presents The Last Thing Mary Saw, arriving on Shudder from the 20th January 2022.

 READ MORE FROM FANTASIA HERE

-These communities would thrive right up to the outbreak of the American Civil War in 1861, with their ideologies living on much longer.
-And it is within these years of isolation that The Last Thing Mary Saw begins.
+These communities would thrive right up to the outbreak of the American Civil War in 1861, with their ideologies living on much longer, and it is within these years of isolation that The Last Thing Mary Saw begins.
 The year is 1843, the place rural New York.
 Here, we find Mary (Stefanie Scott) sitting quietly, her face covered in dried blood.
 A blindfold covering the holes where her eyes once sat; the candlelit room she inhabits, an interrogation chamber as two law enforcers probe the night’s events.
 But, what tragedy led to Mary’s predicament?

 As Mary recounts her story, we learn of her puritanical family led by a stone-faced matriarch (Judith Roberts).
 The families life, bound to a set of religious rules nobody dare break from the youngest to the oldest in the extended family circle.
 However, these rules will not stop Mary’s forbidden love for the housemaid Eleanor (Isabelle Fuhrman).
 Nor Eleanor’s reciprocal love of Mary.
 But, here, there is no easy path, with Mary’s story, one of unconditional love, torment and religious control.
 The horrors of the events to come, born from a need to escape, a desire to love, and a mysterious stranger’s arrival (Rory Culkin).

 Unlike many pre-American Civil War horrors, The Last Thing Mary Saw never languishes in the tried and tested witch hunts of many of its contemporaries, including the recent Fear Street.
-Instead, Vitaletti focuses on the power of religion in maintaining control.
-Its tight grip, allowing few options for escape for either Mary or Eleanor.
-Its strength, rooted in inequality, social class, oppression and position.
+Instead, Vitaletti focuses on the power of religion in maintaining control, its tight grip, allowing few options for escape for either Mary or Eleanor.
+Its strength, rooted in conversations on inequality, social class, oppression and position.
 Just like Thomas Clay, Vitaletti opts to focus on the human repercussions of puritanical control, with Mary and Eleanor forced to consider escape routes they know are embedded in darkness.
 Their final solution, a toxic mix of love, revenge and desperation.

 However, this very human horror also has folk themes running through its veins, from the power of literature as a catalyst for change to ancient curses.
-And it is here where Vitaletti’s screenplay stumbles; his folk horror, while visually stunning, never finds the space to define its narrative place amongst the human terror.
+And it is here where Vitaletti’s screenplay stumbles as his folk horror, while visually stunning, never finds the space to define its narrative place amongst the human terror.
 However, this at no point distracts from the sense of foreboding tragedy that permeates his film—every scene laced with tension, every conversation a catalyst for possible violence.
 Here, a sense of unease surrounds every minute of the runtime; the audience, never sure of the new horrors that may lie around each dark corner.

 READ MORE: FEAR STREET